 Having created designs for the likes of Kanye West and Ella Eyre, meet the Birmingham talent carving his way into the fashion industry.

-Now a bona fide business owner and garment curator, Birmingham born-and-bred fashion designer, Stephen Arthur, is fast becoming one of the city’s next upcoming fashion creative; already making 2016 his most memorable year yet.
+go to link Now a bona fide business owner and garment curator, Birmingham born-and-bred fashion designer, Stephen Arthur, is fast becoming one of the city’s next upcoming fashion creative; already making 2016 his most memorable year yet.

 Founded in 2011, Stephen Arthur is a luxury crushed velvet, wine coloured and lace infused fashion brand for the style conscious female market, with a focus on bringing rich shades and feminine silhouettes to the realm of glamourous formal wear.